grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 }
 ```

-**Johnny:** Good, you are learning fast!
-Let us evaluate this Statement.
+**Johnny:** Good, you are learning fast! let's evaluate this Statement.

 **Benjamin:** It seems that our current code already fulfills the
 Statement.
 Should I try to comment some code to make sure this Statement